apiaryio/api-blueprint-ast/README.md

 ## AST Description

-Following is the description of API Blueprint AST media types using the [MSON](https://github.com/apiaryio/mson) syntax.
+Following is the description of API Blueprint AST media types using the [MSON][] syntax.
 The description starts with the top-level blueprint object.

-### Blueprint
+### Blueprint (object)

 + `_version` (string) - Version of the AST Serialization as [defined](#version) in this document
 + `metadata` (array) - Ordered array of API Blueprint [metadata](https://github.com/apiaryio/api-blueprint/blob/master/API%20Blueprint%20Specification.md#MetadataSection)